bluecats/bluecats-phonegap/README.md

 The name of the site the beacon belongs to

 - __accuracy__: double
-Approximite distance from the beacon in metres.
+Approximate distance from the beacon in metres.

 - __rssi__: integer
 Strength of the signal from the beacon.
 Can be in the range 0 to -100.
 The closer to zero the strong the signal